yhsiang/blog/content/posts/gcp-kms-sign-ethereum-txs.md

 draft: false
 ---

-## What is GCP KMS
+## What is Google Cloud Key Management Service
-It's a cloud key management service provided by GCP.
+It's a cloud key management service provided by GCP (Google Cloud Platform).
 It supports HSM (hardware security modules) and multiple algorithms to encrypt.
-You can read more from [here](https://cloud.google.com/security-key-management).
+You can read more from [here](https://cloud.google.com/security-key-management). we will only focus on asymmetric signing and secp256k1 algorithm.

 ## Generate a private key
 First, we need to generate a private key on GCP KMS.
 Here are commands we can use to generate. you need to install `gcloud` first.
 Check [this link](https://cloud.google.com/sdk/docs/install-sdk) to install.